 Understand why Spark has experienced such wide adoption and learn about some Spark use cases today.
-Take a technical, deep dive into the architecture, and the vision for the Hadoop ecosystem and why Spark is the successor to MapReduce for Hadoop data processing.
+Take a technical, deep dive into the architecture, the vision for the Hadoop ecosystem, and why Spark is the successor to MapReduce for Hadoop data processing.

 Easy and Fast Big Data

 Spark not only gives you easy and fast big data, but it is easy to develop.
 Cultivate rich APIs in Java, Scala and Python.
 It’s also very easy to open up the interactive shell, start typing commands, and do all kinds of work in the shell.
 The end result is that you’ll find that you have significantly less code, even as much as 2-5x less.
 Spark is also fast to run because it's able to leverage memory very effectively.
 It has general execution graphs and in-memory storage that contribute to up to 10x faster speed on the disk and 100x in memory.

 Spark introduces the concept of resilient distributed datasets (RDD) and provides a very easy way to store data in memory.
 Data is distributed across a cluster, and you don’t have to worry about machine crashes.
 For example, the cache is already managed for you by the system and is stored in a distributed, fault-tolerant cache.
 This allows your memory to fall back to the disk when the data-set does not fit in the memory.
 It also provides fault-tolerance through the concept of lineage.

 Out of the Box Functionality

 Spark is also well-integrated with Hadoop and supports all the standard Hadoop data formats.
 It also runs very well with YARN in mixed clusters and behaves properly in an environment where you’re running both Spark and other workloads.

 Spark offers language support in the form of SparkR, Java 8, Schema support in Spark’s APIs and SQL support in Spark Streaming.
 New libraries are being added to the project like the Mllib, GraphX, Spark Streaming and Spark SQL.